Fooling the primate brain with minimal, targeted image manipulation: Methods

 \section{Methods}

-\paragraph{Data and code availability} The data underlying all figures and code for gray box attack will be made available upon publication at \url{https://github.com/yuanli2333/Adversarial-images-for-the-primate-brain}.
+\paragraph{Data and code availability} All stimuli, data underlying figures, code for data analysis, and code for generating deceptive images will be made available with the publication at \url{https://github.com/yuanli2333/Adversarial-images-for-the-primate-brain}.
+Source data are provided with this paper.

-\paragraph{Subjects} Four adult male macaca mulatta (9--12 kg; 5--13 years old) and one adult male macaca nemestrina (13 kg, 11 years old) were socially housed in standard quad cages on 12/12 hr light/dark cycles.
-All procedures on non-human primates were approved by the Harvard Medical School Institutional Animal Care and Use Committee, and conformed to NIH guidelines provided in the Guide for the Care and Use of Laboratory Animals.

-Human psychophysics experiments were conducted online on Amazon Mechanical Turk.
-All participants provided written informed consent and received monetary compensation for participation in the experiments.
-All experiments were conducted according to protocols approved by the Institutional Review Board at Children’s Hospital.

-\paragraph{Neuronal recording} Monkeys P, R, and B1 were implanted with chronic microelectrode arrays (MicroProbes, Gaithersburg, MD).
-Recording sites were targeted to the medial lateral (ML) face patch for monkeys P and R and the anterior medial (AM) face patch for monkey B1.
-Array targets were localized using fMRI aligned to CT scans, and during surgery, using landmarks from the CT scans.
+\paragraph{Subjects} One adult male macaca mulatta (10 kg; 13 years old) and one adult male macaca nemestrina (13 kg, 11 years old) were socially housed in standard quad cages on 12/12 hr light/dark cycles.
+Animals were implanted with custom-made titanium headposts before fixation training.
+After several weeks of fixation training, the animals underwent a second surgery for array implantation.
+Monkey 1 was implanted with chronic microelectrode arrays (MicroProbes, Gaithersburg, MD) targeting the medial lateral (ML) face patch.
+Monkey 2 was implanted with chronic brush microwire arrays targeting the anterior medial (AM) face patch.
+Array targets were localized using fMRI aligned to CT scans and, during surgery, using landmarks from the CT scans.
 Localization was confirmed after surgery by CT scans.
 Extracellular electrical signals were amplified and recorded using the Omniplex data acquisition system (Plexon, Dallas, TX).

-Animals were implanted with custom-made titanium or plastic headposts before fixation training.
-After several weeks of fixation training, the animals underwent a second surgery for array or chamber implantation.
 All surgeries were performed under general anesthesia using sterile technique.
+All procedures on non-human primates were approved by the Harvard Medical School Institutional Animal Care and Use Committee, and conformed to NIH guidelines provided in the Guide for the Care and Use of Laboratory Animals.

+Human psychophysics experiments were conducted online on Amazon Mechanical Turk.
+All participants provided informed consent and received monetary compensation for participation in the experiments.
+All experiments were conducted according to protocols approved by the Institutional Review Board at Boston Children’s Hospital.

+\paragraph{Clean images} We collected human and monkey faces from the web and from photographs taken in the lab to combine into 250 images per category.
+Monkey face images with excessively oblique head directions were excluded.
+Brown noise images were generated using custom code.
+Briefly, we generated a frequency-power spectrum that decayed as $1/f^2$, assigned random phase per image, and generated pixel values via inverse Fourier transform.
+Pixel values were scaled and shifted to have a valid range.